fabcd14/wtm-mux-dablin/README.md

 What the script does ?
 ======================

-The `installer.sh` script downloads and installs of the following tools :
+The `installer.sh` script downloads and installs the following tools :
 - Dablin
 - zmq-sub via the folliwing repo : https://github.com/mpbraendli/mmbtools-aux
 - Tools necessary for Dablin such as :